Skip to main content

 {"jsonrpc":"2.0","id":1,"method":"tools/list"}

-• JSON response body
+• application/json - Standard JSON response body

 Discovery with Remote Servers